treyamrich/game-automation-framework/README.md

 - win32con

 ## Disclaimer
-This script is intended for educational and research purposes only.
-Using this script to cheat or violate the terms of service of Summoners War is strictly prohibited and can result in the suspension or termination of your account.
+This repo is intended for educational and research purposes only.
+Using this script to cheat is a violation of the terms of service of Summoners War.
+It is strictly prohibited and can result in the suspension or termination of your account.
 Use at your own risk.

 ## Quick Start
 The script `run_my_scripts.py` is the main script you will want to run each time.
 This file will use a `ScriptQueue` that runs all your scripts in series.